manojkiraneda/manojkiraneda.github.io/_posts/2023-11-03-kernel-patching-over-uboot-tftp.md

 ### u-boot network configuration

-In my case both the ethernet nodes of ast2600 are manually diabled in u-boot device tree.
+In my case both the ethernet nodes of ast2600 are manually disabled in u-boot device tree.
 So i had to enable them.
-Here are the changes i made in the u-boot device tree to enable the network in uboot.
+Here are the changes i made in the u-boot device tree to enable the network in u-boot.
 In my case the BMC has a dedicated ethernet connect and *does NOT* have *NCSI*.

 ```bash